-Reduce Inflammation With These 10 Delicious Foods
+Reduce Inflammation With These 10 Beauty Foods

 It’s a natural immune response: when you cut yourself, immune cells go to work fixing the damage.
 Your skin swells up—inflames—and turns red.
 After a few days, it heals, and everything’s fine.
 But sometimes that healing doesn’t take place.
 The inflammation continues, steadily, chronically.
 This can happen inside your body, and has been linked in studies to heart disease, diabetes, and even cancer.
 It’s called chronic inflammation, and it can affect your skin, too.